 Migration Matters – advice, visa applications and appeals

 At Scammell & Co. we can assist you with your visa application process, give advice on immigration matters and appeal negative migration decisions.
-Our team of lawyers includes a number who are multi-lingual and are also Registered Migration Agents (RMA) who act in accordance with the Code of Conduct which means we must act in your best interests and in accordance with the Migration Agents Registration Authority (otherwise known as MARA).
+Our team of lawyers, some of whom are Registered Migration Agents, (otherwise known as RMAs) will act in your best interests and in accordance with the Migration Agents Registration Authority (otherwise known as MARA).

 If you prefer an advice-only service and wish to file your own application, we can conduct a full assessment and provide tailored advice on the various options available to you.
 We always recommend that you obtain professional advice when applying for a visa or making an appeal.

-If you have received a negative decision from the Administrative Reviews Tribunal, you may be able to appeal that decision at the Federal Magistrates Court, the Federal Court or the High Court.
-In that case, Scammell and Co. have experienced litigation lawyers and migration lawyers who are able to assist you with your case and appear in court on your behalf.
+If you have received a negative decision from the Administrative Reviews Tribunal, you may be ale to appeal that decision.
+In that case, Scammell & Co. have experienced litigation lawyers and migration lawyers who are able to assist you with your case and appear in court on your behalf.

 It is therefore recommended that you obtain professional advice when applying for a visa or making an appeal.
 Scammell & Co. can provide the assistance you need.